akhileshsv/barf/readme.md

 12. [ ] ColAzGen - col gen. analysis funcs
 13. [ ] ColStl - is this needs
 14. [ ] ColBarGen - column rebar gen test (in colrebar<sub>test</sub>)
-15. [ ] ColOpt - NOTHING has been written damn
+15. [ ] ColOpt - NOTHING has been written

 <a id="org93ec1e4"></a>